FAQs: Entering the Awards

 Q: Why do you ask for contributors?

 In addition to the entrant it's important for judges to see who worked on the whole project.

 Q: Can students enter the awards?

 Yes, student members of PRINZ can enter implemented projects in the Paul Dryden Tertiary Student Award category.
-Students are not eligible to enter in any other category.
+Students can enter the main PRINZ Awards categories if their work qualifies.

 Q: If my project was undertaken by a team, how do I include other contributors and identify the lead on the project?

 - The entrant should be the person who is principally responsible for the strategy, development, management and implementation of the work.

 - If the entrant is not the lead on the project, please add the lead as a contributor by typing their name in the designated box.
 There can be a maximum of two leads.